Buddha Box

 "Buddha Box" is the eighth episode of the twenty-second season of the American animated television series South Park.
-The 295th overall episode of the series, it premiered on Comedy Central in the United States on November 28, 2018.
+It is the 295th overall episode of the series, and premiered on Comedy Central in the United States on November 28, 2018.
 The episode centers upon the titular Buddha Box, a cardboard box that the people of South Park, in particular Eric Cartman, PC Principal and Strong Woman, begin wearing over their heads to combat stress and anxiety.